mdciao.contacts.ContactPair

 Generate a labels with different parameters

-• delete_anchor (bool, default is False) – the anchor
+• delete_anchor (bool, default is False) – Delete the anchor from the label

 A more flexible method to produce the label of this ContactPair

-Split the labels so that stacked contact labels become easier-to-read in plain ascii formats
+• pad_label (bool, default is True) – Pad the labels with whitespace so that stacked contact labels become easier-to-read in plain ascii formats

 • defrag (char, default is None) – Character to use when defragging the contact label.
 Default is to leave them as is, e.g. would be “@”